m039/CommonUnityLibrary/README.md

 # CommonUnityLibrary

-A library with common for all my projects code or assets.
+A library with common for all my projects code and assets.

+## Features

+* Singletons
+* Logger
+* EventBus
+* Attributes
+* Easings